 Any daily rate includes the day your pet is brought to us and the day he/she leaves regardless of the time of day.

 There is no charge for bank holidays.

-Q: What happens if I cancel my holiday at short notice ???
+Q: What happens if I cancel my holiday ???

 If your plans change or a family member has volunteered to look after your pet, please let us know as soon as possible via text or email so that we can offer your accommodation to another guest.
 We often have a waiting list for cancellations.

 Q: When can I bring/collect my pet ???

-Appointments must be arranged in advance and are available on the hour or half hour.
-This is to help when traffic around us is particularly busy and to avoid disruption to our other guests arriving and departing and our own commitments.
+Appointments must be arranged in advance.
+This is to help to avoid disruption to any other guests arriving and departing and our own commitments.
 This is very important and appreciated especially throughout our very busy days.

 Our business hours are 9.00am to 6.00pm